Find Trade Colleges

 You’ll be in good company if you decide to attend Victoria College.
 It ranked #5 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in the Southwest Region list.
 Located in the city of Victoria, Victoria College is a public school with a small student population.

-On top of its placing in our value ranking, Victoria College also did well on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+In addition to its great value ranking, Victoria College is in the top 20% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.

 Read More…

-San Jacinto Community College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
+With a ranking of #7, San Jacinto Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
 San Jacinto College is a very large public school located in the suburb of Pasadena.

 The average tuition and fees for an out-of-state undergraduate student at San Jacinto College are $5,040 a year.
-While working on their Undergraduate Certificate, allied health majors at San Jacinto College accumulate an average of around $8,762 in student debt.
+After completing their Undergraduate Certificate, allied health graduates from San Jacinto College carry an average student debtload of $8,627.

-Read full report on Allied Health Professions at San Jacinto Community College
+Full Allied Health Professions at San Jacinto Community College Report

 #8